rtmigo/vien_py/README.md

 ```

 The `python3` here is the exactly the interpreter will be used for that virtualenv.
 If you have
-more than one Python version, just point the binary some way:
+more than one Python version, just point to the binary in some way:

 ```bash
 $ vep init python39